Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Summary and conclusion

 \section{Summary and conclusion}

 Four pattern geometries of stress-free and no-slip boundary conditions have been applied on the inner cylinder of a Taylor-Couette system to study the effect of boundary inhomogeneities on existing pinned secondary flows (known as Taylor rolls) as well as other flow statistics.
-We found that the streamwise variations do not significantly alter the rolls and reduce the torque by moderate amounts (as low as $10\%$ for most of the Reynolds numbers simulated) even if $50\%$ of the surface is patterned and not able to transmit shear.
-The natural elongation of streaks in the streamwise direction counters the effect of streamwise patterns effectively.
-In addition, because the streamwise pattern is moving with the cylinder, the flow will see intermittent stress-free and no-slip conditions.
-The picture is different for the spanwise variations.
+We found that the azimuthal variations do not significantly alter the rolls and reduce the torque by moderate amounts (as low as $10\%$ for most of the Reynolds numbers simulated) even if $50\%$ of the surface is patterned and not able to transmit shear.
+The natural elongation of streaks in the streamwise direction counters the effect of azimuthal patterns effectively.
+In addition, because the azimuthal pattern is moving with the cylinder, the flow will see intermittent stress-free and no-slip conditions which restore symmetry on an average sense.

+The picture is different for the axial variations.
 A certain portion of the cylinder is always stress-free at any time, and this generates a persistent imbalance.
-Spanwise variations reduce the torque to values as low as $65\%$ of the homogeneous TC torque value, consistent with what was found by \cite{watanabe2017drag}.
-In addition, the $k_z=5.39$ pattern was found to generate a Reynolds stress imbalances that distort the rolls, further reducing the torque beyond what is expected from just boundary layer effects.
+Axial variations reduce the torque to values as low as $65\%$ of the homogeneous TC torque value, consistent with the low Reynolds number results found by \cite{watanabe2017drag} and \cite{naim2019turbulent}.
+In addition, the $f_z=0.86$ pattern was found to generate a Reynolds stress imbalances that induce a secondary flow that destructively interferes with the rolls, and this reduces the torque beyond what is expected from just boundary layer effects analyzed through effective slip lengths and velocities.